Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 Street in Leningrad.

-The trail leading to Yastrebinoye Lake in the Leningrad Region is named in his honor.
+A trail leading to Yastrebinoye Lake in the Leningrad Region is named in his honor.

-in 1987, UNESCO proposed to celebrate the 100th anniversary of the birth of Ho Chi Minh
+In 1987, UNESCO proposed to celebrate the 100th anniversary of the birth of Ho Chi Minh

 An avenue was named in his honor and a monument was erected in Ulyanovsk.